Balancing Value Underestimation and Overestimation with Realistic Actor-Critic: Introduction

 \section{Introduction}

-Sample efficiency is one of the main challenges that prevent reinforcement learning(RL) from applying to real-world systems where obtaining samples is expensive \cite{levine2018learning, dulac2020empirical, sutton2018reinforcement}.
-This paper aims at mitigating this problem by a better balance between exploration and exploitation.
+Sample efficiency is one of the main challenges that prevent reinforcement learning(RL) applying to real-world systems~\cite{dulac2020empirical, sutton2018reinforcement}.
+Recently, in continuous control domains, model-free off-policy reinforcement learning(RL) method has achieved a comparable sample efficiency to model-based methods by training accurate value approximations with a high Update-To-Data (UTD) ratio~\cite{chen2021randomized}.
+Quality of value approximation is a key for sample efficiency, stability and final performance as policy optimization relies on gradients of Q-functions to provide the direction of the policy update.

-Undesirable overestimation bias and accumulation of function approximation errors in temporal difference methods may lead to sub-optimal policy updates and divergent behaviors~\cite{thrun1993issues, pendrith1997estimator, fujimoto2018addressing}.
-Most model-free off-policy RL methods learn approximate lower confidence bound of Q-function~\cite{lan2020maxmin, fujimoto2018addressing, lee2021sunrise, chen2021randomized, kuznetsov2020controlling} to avoid overestimation by introducing underestimation bias.
+Overestimation bias and accumulation of function approximation errors in temporal difference methods~\cite{thrun1993issues, pendrith1997estimator, fujimoto2018addressing} are some of the main factors that plague value approximation.
+Undesirable overestimation bias may lead to sub-optimal policy updates and divergent behavior.

-However, if the lower bound has a spurious maximum, it will discourage policy to explore potential higher uncertain regions, resulting in stochastic local-maximum and causing pessimistic underexploration~\cite{ciosek2019better}.
-Moreover, directionally uninformed~\cite{ciosek2019better} policies, such as Gaussian policies, are unable to avoid fully explored actions, which are wasteful.

-Optimistic exploration methods~\cite{brafman2002r, pathak2019self, kim2019emi} learn upper confidence bounds of the Q-function from an epistemic uncertainty estimate.
-These methods are directionally informed and encourage policy to execute overestimated actions to help agents escape local optimum.
-However, such upper confidence bound might cause an agent to over-explore low-value regions.
-In addition, it increases the risk of value overestimation since transitions with high uncertainty may have higher function approximation errors to make the value overestimated.

-To avoid the above problems, one has to adjust hyperparameters carefully and control the bias to keep the value at a balance point between lower and higher bounds: supporting stable learning while providing good exploration behaviors.
-We highlight that this balance is a particular form of the exploration-exploitation dilemma \cite{sutton2018reinforcement}.
-Unfortunately, most prior works have studied the overestimation and pessimistic underexploration in isolation and have ignored the under-overestimation trade-off aspect.

-We formulate Realistic Actor-Critic (RAC), whose main idea is to learn together values and policies with different trade-offs between underestimation and overestimation in the same network.
-Policies guided by lower bounds control overestimation bias to provide consistency and stable convergence.
-Each policy guided by different upper bounds provides a unique exploration strategy to generate overestimated actions, so that the policy family can directionally explore overestimated state-action pairs uniformly and avoid over-exploration.
-All transitions are stored in a shared replay buffer, and all policies benefit from them to escape spurious maximum.